Cane Ashby: Storylines

 In 2018, Cane pursues Lily to Paris, the two have a romantic reunion and they renew their vows on Valentine's Day.
 Lily is later sentenced to a year in prison for vehicular homicide and is sent to prison.
 Cane struggles with loneliness in her absence and kisses Victoria Newman twice.
 The second of which Billy Abbott interrupts and relays to Lily that Cane is cheating on her while she's in prison.
 She is upset but vows to "survive this by any means necessary."
 Lily subsequently cuts off communication with Cane and removes him from her visitors list.
 When Cane later receives divorce paper in the mail, he rips them up and vows to fight for his marriage.
 Cane pleads with Lily to work on their marriage but Lily sticks to her decision.
 Neil unexpectedly passes away on the day of Lily's release in April 2019 and Lily leaves Genoa City after her father's funeral.
 Cane is devastated at the loss of his marriage and after weeks of hoping Lily will return to him, he finally signs the divorce papers.
 During this time Cane develops a friendship with Traci Abbott (Beth Maitland) who supports him as tries to figure out his future without Lily.
 Traci develops a crush on Cane, which Cane is initially unaware of but later reciprocates which leads to him kissing her but the two decide to remain good friends instead of exploring a romantic relationship.
 In the fall of 2019, will pages are discovered that names Cane as the heir to the bulk of Katherine Chancellor's fortune, as opposed to his former brother-in-law Devon.
 Wanting to honor his late grandmother's wishes, Devon signs over the 2.4 billion dollars he inherited to Cane.
 Afterward, it is discovered that the new will pages were a forgery by Colin and Colin implicates Cane as a co-conspirator in the scam.
 Colin confesses to taking the money out of Cane's account and escapes from police custody.
 Cane vows to track down Colin, clear his name and return the money to the rightful heir.

+In 2025, a mysterious billionaire Aristotle Dumas begins to seek interest in several companies based on Genoa City—namely Hamilton Winters Group and Abbott Communications.
+His name strikes interest in several residents, including Victor (Braeden) and Jack Abbott (Peter Bergman).
+With the assistance of Amanda Sinclair (Morgan) and his assistant Carter (Vincent Stalba), Aristotle invites select guests to Nice, France, where he intends to lift his mysterious identity.
+With Amanda's assistance, Aristotle reveals himself as Cane to Lily, telling her things would be explained after he greets his other guests.